iskolbin/paatjs/README.md

 Benchmark
 ---------
 Simple benchmark included in `test.js`.
-First we add 1 to N keys and after that we delete theese keys.
+First we add 1 to N keys and after that we delete these keys.
 The results for node 7.0.0 on iMac Core i5 2.9 GHz, 32 Gm RAM are:

 ### Set